 - Take a deep breath and let it go — once you’ve assigned your tasks to the right people, you need to step back and let them work.
 Make sure you’ve trained them adequately, make yourself available for questions, and check in now and then for progress reports, but do not micromanage.

 Now that you have a good idea what it means to delegate and how to go about choosing the right people for the job, you can take some time to think about which tasks you should relinquish control over for your own business.
 Do you have a staff member who is gifted with website design or maybe someone who loves to speak with clients over the phone?
 Perhaps one of your staff is eager to take on more responsibility in the company.
 The options for delegation are endless — it all depends on what tasks you enjoy doing, those you do not, and what kind of skills and expertise your staff members have.

 Remember, it is more important to have the right person assigned to the job at hand than to try to handle everything yourself.
 That is the best way to grow your business.

-How do you stay profitable in the off-season?
-Share with us in a comment below.
+How have you managed delegation?
+Share your success tips in a comment below.